Selithrarion/quasar-nest_jira-clone/README.md

 #### Project Detail
 ##### Boards (only kanban and no multiple boards on one page)

 - Add board (with ability to select project and automaticly redirect, interface is slightly different from jira)
 - Board settings (not implemented yet ❌)
 - Delete board
 - Auto load last viewed board (or load it from URL)
 - Auto load last viewed issue (from URL)
 - Mark board as favorite
 - Drag & drop issues between columns
--
+- Edit column name

 ##### Board Issues

 - Issues filter by user (not implemented yet ❌)